timvandermeij/lbp.py/README.md

 Cloning the repository
 ======================

 The first step is to clone the repository to obtain a local copy of the code.
-Open a terminal window and run the following commands.
+Open a terminal and run the following commands.

     $ git clone https://github.com/timvandermeij/lbp.py.git
     $ cd lbp.py